RedDragon9/movemegif-with-curl/README.md

 "Added support for Curl"

 This library focuses on the use of GD in the creation of animated gif images.
+Curl allows external image URLs to be used to create a GIF.

 * Requires PHP 5.3 or higher.
 * Requires GD library (use `apt-get install php5-gd` or similar, to install)